 Dieffenbachia is an interesting plant with large leaves that comes from tropical areas.
 It has a sturdy stem and greenish leaves colored with yellow or white stripes.

 It can grow really big- up to 6 feet.
-Besides, it grows pretty fast, so your little indoor garden will be covered with green in no time.
+Besides, it grows pretty fast, so your little garden will be covered with green in no time.

 It’s not that difficult to take care of it.
 All it requires is a dry soil and moderate sunlight.